Approaching Shakespeare as a Young Performer

 I think the thing that sticks out is that storytelling is key.
 What we’ve got are plays that are really just great stories.
 Sometimes they are very recognisable stories, but ultimately [these stories] are really cleverly told and have stood the test of time.

-As part of our upcoming Open House, Mercy Ojelade will be leading a series of workshops for young performers looking to get their teeth into some Shakespeare!
-Spotlight spoke to Mercy about her approach to these sessions and all her best advice for young performers looking to get starting in the industry.
+As part of our Open House sessions, Mercy Ojelade led a series of workshops for young performers looking to get their teeth into some Shakespeare.
+We caught up with her to get her advice for young performers looking to get started in the acting industry.

 I always wanted to be a teacher.
 My secondary school had a very good drama teacher who was just really encouraging.
 I won an award in school and I could use the bursary to pay for extracurricular classes.
 At about 14, I started to attend Saturday classes at Sylvia Young Theatre School.
 I was there for about five years.
 We went to the theatre as a family when I was younger, but I don't have any actors in the family!